delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

         continue # else continue searching
 ```

 Now this may seem stupid, but it can work on non-sorted arrays.
-You also use this search alot in daily life, like looking for a book or looking for an item on a menu.
+You use this search alot in daily life, like looking for a book or looking for an item on a menu.

 # Binary search

 Binary search only works on sorted arrays.
 It basically halves the array and checks whether the halfed item is lower or higher than the goal item in the array.

-Given the array [1, 2, 3, 4, 5, 6, 7, 8, 9 ,10] and we want to find 2 we can run binary search like this:
+Given the array [1, 2, 3, 4, 5, 6, 7, 8, 9, 10] and we want to find 2 we can run binary search like this:

 ```
 Item in middle of array = 5